shemp9999/GetDataProgrammingAssignment/Code Book.md

 fBodyGyroMag
 fBodyGyroJerkMag

-The set of variables that were estimated from these signals and included in this dataset are:
+The subset of variables that were estimated from each of these signals and included in this dataset are those containing:

 mean(): Mean value
 std(): Standard deviation

+(*all other values, including meanFreq() are ignored and set aside*)

-Complete list of variables of each feature vector:
+Complete list of included variables of each feature vector:

    tBodyAcc.mean...X,tBodyAcc.mean...Y,tBodyAcc.mean...Z,
    tGravityAcc.mean...X,tGravityAcc.mean...Y,tGravityAcc.mean...Z,